nuxy/nodejs-restful-jsonapi-seed/README.md

 ## Developers

+While `seed-cli` provided with this package can execute NPM scripts, it's not a requirement.
+You can also achieve this using [npm-run-script](https://docs.npmjs.com/cli/run-script).

 ### CLI options

 Set your environment.
 If `NODE_ENV` is not defined, the default config `development` is used.

     $ export NODE_ENV=<production|staging|qa>

-Compile sources (using [Babel](https://babeljs.io)) to a distribution:
+Transpile ES6 sources (using [Babel](https://babeljs.io)) to a distribution:

     $ npm run build

-Launch a _single server_ from a compiled distribution:
+Launch a _single server instance_ from a transpiled distribution:

     $ npm run start

-Launch a _server cluster_ from a compiled distribution:
+Launch a _server cluster_ from a transpiled distribution:

     $ npm run deploy